shuttle-one/shuttleone.network/README.md

 # Token Burning

 Total token supply in this contract is 138mil SZO, there's a 5% inflation per year after the issuance of all the tokens.
 The inflation conditions will only intiate after all tokens are issued and tied to minting conditions:

 	1. Opening of ShuttleOne wallets

 	2. Unique KYC verified onchain

 	3. Top up of wallet is done

-ShuttleOne calculates profits as token_price minus tokenRedeem with the excess in digital assets sent to a custody of ShuttleOne that would be used during extreme price volatility of eth or SZO prices and firstRedemption event. internalTransfer from wallet to wallet (i.e kyced users) is barred.
+ShuttleOne calculates profits as token_price minus tokenRedeem with the excess in digital assets sent to a custody of ShuttleOne that would be used during extreme price volatility of eth or SZO prices and firstRedemption event. internalTransfer from wallet to wallet (i.e kyced users) is barred from the smart contract.
 This is administrator control level.